 Of course, it was from yesterday.
 And after deleting it I found the one from the day before and so on.
 In 5 minutes I discovered about 30 notes written by Bianca every morning in the last month.
 Some of them were short, but some of theme were pretty elaborate.
 The first impulse was to clean up the app and delete them.
 But something made me not to.

-I found the information I need, did whatever I had to do with it and left the notes untouched in my iPhone.
+I found the information I needed, did whatever I had to do with it and left the notes untouched in my iPhone.
 Planning to ask her later about them, of course.

 The Secret Diary